A School for

 Anti-racism and decolonial perspectives

 Topic designed by Rioko and Melaza.
-Through participatory dynamics, accessible theoretical resources and artistic practices, the project aims at to make visible the colonial and racist matrices that run through CSOs, the aim is to problematise unequal power relations and generate concrete tools to transform them.
+This theme aims to to make visible the colonial and racist matrices that run through CSOs, The aim is to problematise unequal power relations and generate concrete tools for transformation based on anti-racism.

 The approach puts the embodied knowledges of racialised, trans, migrant and discriminative people at the centre., recognising their centrality in the construction of fairer and more sustainable alternatives.